 (C) The rules of this chapter supersede any inconsistent provisions, terms, and conditions of utility company tariffs.
 A utility company may adopt or maintain tariffs providing greater protection for customers or consumers.

 (D) Each utility company shall establish and maintain written credit procedures consistent with these rules that allow an applicant for residential service to establish, or an existing residential customer to reestablish, credit with the utility company.
 The procedures should be equitable and administered in a nondiscriminatory manner.
 The utility company, without regard to race, color, religion, gender, national origin, age, handicap, or disability, shall base its credit procedures upon the credit risk of the individual as determined by the utility company without regard to the collective credit reputation of the area in which the residential applicant or customer lives.
 The utility company shall make its current credit procedures available to applicants and customers upon request and shall provide this information either verbally or in writing, based upon the applicant's or customer's preference.
-The utility company may also provide its applicants or customers with a summary of the utility company's credit procedures, which shall be written in plain English.
-This summary must be reviewed and approved by commission staff before distribution to the utility company's applicants or customers.

 (E) The rules of this chapter allow the use of electronic transactions and notices, if the customer and the utility company are both in agreement with such use, and such use is consistent with commission requirements or guidelines.